 If the thought of having your teeth pulled conjures up images of chipmunk cheeks, bandages, and writhing in pain, you might be surprised to know that it’s really not so bad.
 Thanks to modern dental techniques and advanced medicine, wisdom teeth extraction is a painless procedure that often leaves you far better off than before you came in for treatment.

-At Richardson Implant and Dentistry, we take every opportunity to ensure the comfort of our patients at our two locations in Irving and Richardson, Texas.
+At Plano Implant and Dentistry, we take every opportunity to ensure the comfort of our patients at our two locations in Irving and Plano, Texas.
 If you need to have your wisdom teeth pulled, rest assured, you’re in good hands.
 To underscore this, we’ve pulled together some information to help curb your anxiety about tooth extraction.

 The odds are, you need to have your wisdom teeth pulled because they’re coming in incorrectly, they’re crowding your existing teeth, or they’re impacted.
 In each of these cases, your wisdom teeth may be causing you considerable discomfort, if not downright pain.
 So, instead of thinking of extraction as a cause of pain, think of it more as a salvation from pain.

 After your extraction, our team makes sure you are prepared for your at-home care and provides you with thorough instructions that will help speed up your healing.
-For the first few days after the extraction, you may feel some discomfort, and Dr. Mikkilineni will prescribe pain medication or recommend over-the-counter options.
+For the first few days after the extraction, you may feel some discomfort, and Dr. Mikkilineni or Dr. Pavithra Soundarapandian will prescribe pain medication or recommend over-the-counter options.

 You’ll also have to take care not to disturb the extraction site, but this is easily done by simply following our detailed after-care instructions.
 If, at any point, you have a question or concern, we’re always available to take your call.